 We can get away more easily with treating people as material structures in physical medicine, when a broken bone or an infected ear is plainly asking to be looked at in a physical way.
 But when the distressing complaint is anxiety, phobia, depression, repetitive ‘negative thinking’ or compulsive behaviour, it would seem that another mode of perception is being called for.
 Even though mental illness manifests itself in the realm of perception, thought, feeling and behaviour, psychiatry looks for a solution exclusively on the physical level, which is something that psychiatrists themselves have been heard to question quite frequently.
 In the following discussion we are going to look at an alternative way of conceptualising ‘mental illness’: instead of thinking in terms of a linear chain of cause-and-effect which is rooted in a bio-chemical substrate, we will explore the idea that neurotic disturbances occur due to glitches (i.e. invisible and therefore recurrent self-contradictions) in thinking which are manifestations of something that we will call psychological entropy.

 This is not a new idea: Jung has said much the same, and more recently, we come across the principle in Batesonian ‘system theory’ as applied to family therapy.
-The reason some individuals ‘volunteer’ to manifest social neurosis is simply because they are single-minded enough to push to the extreme the unconscious glitches assumptions (which Bateson called double-binds) that we all have.
-It is only when we take these assumptions to their logical conclusion that the glitch that is inherent in them comes out and grows teeth and starts to chew us up, so to speak.
-Examples of such flawed ‘basic assumptions’ may be set out as follows:
+The reason some individuals ‘volunteer’ to manifest social neurosis is simply because they are single-minded enough to push to the extreme the unconscious glitches assumptions (which Gregory Bateson called double-binds) that we all buy into on a regular basis.
+It is only when we take these assumptions to their logical conclusion that the glitch that is inherent in them comes out and grows teeth and claws and turns viciously on us.
+First the glitch starts to gnaw dainty little chunks out of us here and there, and then it gets ‘business-like’ and eats us up completely!
+Examples of such fundamentally flawed ‘basic assumptions’ may be set out as follows:

-All of which comes down to one essential assumption (or one essential double-bind), which is:
+All of which come down to one key ‘nonsensical or paradoxical assumption’ (or one ‘essential double-bind’), which we might state as:

 IT IS POSSIBLE TO ATTAIN FREEDOM ON PURPOSE